ihusemann/ivy-orm/README.md

 ## Extras

 Field names in the ORM don't need to match the names in the datasource.
-This creates a field mapping in the indexer.
+This automatically creates a field mapping in the indexer.

 ```ts
 export const realEstate = index("realestate-us-sample-index", {